To learn more about Kayron check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 In a lot of cases, flat sub-stats are better than percentage ones when it comes to HP, ATK and DEF.
 The reason behind this is that in CZN the characters stats are pretty low and you get more value from flat bonus rather than percentage one based on calcs.

-When the assigned combatant generates a Status Ailment card for the first time, +25/50% attack card damage for 1 turn.
+When the assigned Combatant creates a Status Ailment card for the first time (includes cards that have been changed from Status Ailment cards), +25/50% Damage Amount to Attack Cards for 1 turn.

 Exhaust all Status Ailment Cards (including those that were originally Status Ailment) and Curse Cards from Discard Pile